swiftlang/swift-evolution/proposals/0235-add-result.md

 ## Source compatibility

-This is an additive change, but work done to improve type name shadowing has made it a non-issue.
+This is an additive change which could conflict with existing `Result` types, but work done to improve type name shadowing has made it a non-issue.

 ## Effect on ABI stability